Climate in Malaysia

 Temperatures remain fairly constant throughout the year though, and average between 73 F and 90 F, depending on both location and time of year.

 Inland areas of Sarawak generally experience the highest levels of rain throughout the year, with a slight dip between June and August.
-Visitors looking to visit the indigenous tribes of this area—and there are a few of them—are likely to see rain, and depending on when you visit, possibly a lot of it.
+Visitors looking to visit the indigenous tribes of this area—and there are quite a few of them—are likely to see rain, and depending on when you visit, possibly a lot of it.